schoty/monorepo-recipes/README.md

 Submit a PR here to create a new monorepo out of existing Github repositories.

-**Warning:** this project is still in an early development phase and some processing steps are not fully automated.
+**Warning:** this project is still in an early development phase.
 We welcome any feedback and contributions, see,
  - https://github.com/schoty/monorepo-recipes/issues
  - https://github.com/schoty/schoty-builder